castle-engine/castle-engine/tools/castle-editor/README.md

     Saved as `xxx.castle-user-interface` files.
 Load in your game using `UserInterfaceLoad` from `CastleComponentSerialize` unit.

 * a hierachy of 3D / 2D scenes and transformations.
-Anything descending from `TCastleTransform`, so `TCastleTransform`, `TCastleScene`, `TCastle2DScene` classes, that form a piece of 3D / 2D game world.
-You can add (using code) such hierarchy into an existing `TCastleSceneManager` world.
+Anything descending from `TCastleTransform`, so `TCastleTransform`, `TCastleScene` classes, that form a piece of 3D / 2D game world.
+You can add (using code) such hierarchy into an existing `TCastleViewport.Items`.

     Saved as `xxx.castle-transform` files.
 Load in your game using `TransformLoad` from `CastleComponentSerialize` unit.